-The Guild of Oca Breeders (GOB) is a membership organisation seeking to further the development and adaptation of oca (Oxalis tuberosa) to areas outside its traditional homelands, starting with the UK and northern Europe.
+Members of the Guild of Oca Breeders (GOB) aim to further the development and adaptation of oca (Oxalis tuberosa) to areas outside its traditional homelands, starting with the UK and northern Europe.

 Why set up a plant breeding club?